How to Structure a Medical CV

 Avoid Irrelevant Information

-When writing or reading through your CV, ask yourself, “will this help me get the job?”.
-If not, omit it.
+When writing or reading through your medical CV, ask yourself, “Will this help me get the job?”.
+If it doesn’t, remove that information.
+Remember, keep it detailed but keep it relevant.

 Get a Second Opinion

-Once you’ve completed and read through your CV, get someone else to review it.
-They might be able to spot spelling errors and give you feedback on the general presentation of it.
+So, once you’ve completed and read through your medical CV, get someone else to review it.
+They might be able to spot spelling and grammar errors and give you feedback on its general presentation, readability, and layout.

-If you’d like some support and guidance in compiling your medical CV then download our template CV that uses all of the content from this article.
-Our expert team can also guide you on your applications and do everything to ensure your next NHS application is a success!
+Download our helpful medical CV template if you’d like further support and guidance in compiling your medical CV.
+Our expert team can also guide you on your applications and do everything to ensure your next NHS application succeeds.